mmuratarat/mmuratarat.github.io/_posts/2020-02-01-principal_component_analysis.md

 ## Preserving Variance

-Before you can project the training set onto a lower-dimensional hyperplane, you first need to choose the right hyperplane.
+Before you project the training set onto a lower-dimensional hyperplane, you first need to choose the right hyperplane.
 For example, a simple 2D dataset is represented on the left along with three different axes (i.e., one-dimensional hyperplanes).
 On the right is the result of the projection of the dataset onto each of these axes.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/projection_from_2d_into_line.png?raw=true)